BradGreig/brownlow-predictor/docs/index.md

 The AFL [Brownlow](https://en.wikipedia.org/wiki/Brownlow_Medal) medal is awarded to the best and fairest player over the course of the AFL season.
 Voting is performed after each game by the three officiating match umpires in a 3-2-1 fashion (3 being the best).
 At the end of the season the votes are collated and the Brownlow medal (a.k.a Charlie after its namesake) is awarded.

 The voting is completely blind, with results unknown until the night of the medal ceremony (held at the start of the week before the AFL Grand Final).
 Since the voting is performed by the match umpires, the voting is completely subjective rather than being objectively based on some pre-determined criteria.
 This makes it more difficult as a predictive model, however, that just adds to the intrigue in exploring the performance of predictive models.
+For this reason, the goal is not to create a perfect predictive model, instead it is just to see how well such models work.

 Despite the fact that the voting is subjective, the votes do typically correlate with a players statistical performance as we shall explore further below.
 Although there are some fun historical outliers of players recieving votes for not a very statistically significant performance.